cozis/website-stuff/the_dependency_problem.md

 Not quite!

-Package managers do provide uniform interfaces for installation and management, but have the problem of discouting transitive dependencies by implementing a form of dependency encapsulation.
+Package managers do provide uniform interfaces for installation and management, but have the problem of discounting transitive dependencies by implementing a form of dependency encapsulation.
 In other words, when you ask `npm` to install a package, it will implicitly install all transitive dependencies and pretty much hide it from you.

 ## A Better Way

 So basically C and C++ programmers are fighting the wrong war, while Javascript and Python programmers aren't even aware they are in one.

-Now that I succesfully put myself on everyone's bad side, I wonder: what is the better way?
+Now that I successfully put myself on everyone's bad side, I wonder: what is the better way?

-Generally speaking, we should find ways to remind ourselves of what dependencies are costing us, both in terms of complexity and how much we are exposing ourselves to risks of other organizations failiting to delivering what's expected.
+Generally speaking, we should find ways to remind ourselves of what dependencies are costing us, both in terms of complexity and how much we are exposing ourselves to risks of other organizations failing to delivering what's expected.

 A good starting point is the package manager.
 I'm convinced a good package manager should:
-* Implement an uniform package interface for easily installing and updating dependencies
+* Implement a uniform package interface for easily installing and updating dependencies
 * Not discount transitive dependencies by treating them as direct dependencies (users should need to manually install dependencies at all levels of indirection)
 * Be transparent and remind how much code each package is adding